Fundamental bounds on precision and response for quantum trajectory observables: Summary and discussion

 \section{Summary and discussion}

 In this study, we derived fundamental bounds on the precision and response of trajectory observables for Markovian dynamics.
 Our first result is the quantum TKUR \eqref{eq:main.result.1}, which provides a lower bound on the relative fluctuations of currents in terms of entropy production and dynamical activity.
 Unlike the classical version, the new relation includes a quantum correction term $\delta_\phi$, highlighting the role of quantum coherent dynamics in enhancing the precision of observables.
 Applying this result to quantum heat engines, we derived a novel trade-off relation between power and efficiency, offering insights into designing quantum engines capable of achieving finite power at the Carnot efficiency without divergent fluctuations.
 A promising direction for future research is exploring this possibility through numerical optimization to identify scenarios where maximal efficiency and minimal quantum correction $|1+\delta_P|$ are achieved at finite power.
+It is also relevant to derive an analogous relation to \eqref{eq:main.result.1} for the first passage time of currents \cite{Vu.2022.PRL.TUR,Hasegawa.2022.PRE,Kewming.2024.PRA,Smith.2024.arxiv}.

 The second result is the quantum inverse uncertainty relation \eqref{eq:main.result.2}, which sets an upper bound on the relative fluctuations of observables in terms of their instantaneous fluctuation and spectral gap.
-This result complements the first, as combining them yields a sandwiched bound for current fluctuations.
+This result complements the first, as combining them yields a sandwich bound for current fluctuations.
 An open question is whether the upper bound can be refined to include contributions from entropy production.

-Our third result is the quantum response kinetic uncertainty relation \eqref{eq:main.result.3}, which provides an upper bound on the precision of the static response of observables to small parameter changes, expressed in terms of dynamical activity.
+Our third result is the quantum response kinetic uncertainty relation \eqref{eq:main.result.3}, which provides an upper bound on the precision of the static response of general observables to small parameter changes, expressed in terms of dynamical activity.
 The result can be experimentally verified, particularly in the context of quantum continuous measurement \cite{Wiseman.2009}, where all the quantities in the bound are measurable.
-Exploring its connection with the quantum KUR \cite{Hasegawa.2020.PRL,Vu.2022.PRL.TUR,Prech.2024.arxiv.KUR} and extending the framework to derive a trade-off relation in terms of entropy production for current observables remains an intriguing avenue for future research.
+Exploring its connection with the quantum KUR \cite{Hasegawa.2020.PRL,Vu.2022.PRL.TUR,Prech.2025.PRL} and extending the framework to derive a trade-off relation in terms of entropy production for current-type observables remains an intriguing avenue for future research.

 \emph{Note added.}---After completing this work, we became aware that Ref.~\cite{Kwon.2024.arxiv} had obtained a similar result to relation \eqref{eq:main.result.3}.